ORE

 1. Analogous natural systems, technology transfer from adjacent industries and burgeoning research refined into design solutions.

-Thomas Kosbau is the Founder and Principal Architect of ORE Design and Technology, based in Brooklyn, New York.
+Thomas Kosbau is the Founder and Principal Architect of ORE Design and Technology, based in Brooklyn, NY and Los Angeles, CA

 Thomas’ design work balances his experience developing proprietary clean-tech with the project management rigor involved the delivery of award winning buildings.